 What We Call Things

-Turbo Dork paints are made of a mixture of pigments suspended in an acrylic medium and additives.
+Turbo Dork paints are a mixture of pigments suspended in an acrylic medium and additives.
 Like acrylics from other companies, they are fast-drying, water-soluble when wet, and water-resistant when dry.
 However, they have their own set of distinct properties due to the type of pigments used and the unique formulation of the acrylic medium.

 Turboshifts are made with tiny glass-like flakes that work like millions of small prisms within the paint.
 Depending on how the flakes are made, different colors are refracted or reflected in the light.
 In layman's terms, this means that the paint changes color depending on what light you are viewing it under, and what angle you are holding it to that light.
 All the Turboshifts except Mother Lode need to be used over a BLACK basecoat for the true shift to appear.